-On some level, hoarding can be considered something of a cancer.
+On some level, hoarding can be considered something of cancer.
 Hoarding disorder is not akin to a heart attack in that it is not something that comes on suddenly.
 Rather, like cancer, hoarding disorder develops and becomes worse over time.
 Eventually, a person with severe hoarding disorder will have a house that cannot contain the accumulated “stuff” in the interior.
 A hoarder’s possessions begin to spill out around the exterior of a house, oftentimes including the front yard.
 This scenario raises a fair question: Is it legal for a person with hoarding disorder to place items on his or her front lawn?

-As is oftentimes the case when a legal question is raised, the answer is nuanced and is not necessary a simple yes or no. In the case of a hoarder’s possession spilling onto the front lawn, in many instances this will end up being unlawful.
+As is oftentimes the case when a legal question is raised, the answer is nuanced and is not necessarily a simple yes or no. In the case of a hoarder’s possession spilling onto the front lawn, in many instances, this will end up being unlawful.
 However, as will be discussed in more detail in a moment, the specific circumstances surrounding a particular situation in which a hoarder’s possessions end up on the front lawn govern whether there will exist any violations of the law.

-Legal Schemes that Render a Hoarder’s Possessions on the Front Lawn Impermissible
+Legal Schemes That Render a Hoarder’s Possessions on the Front Lawn Impermissible

 The phrase “legal schemes that render a hoarder’s possessions on the front lawn impermissible” understandably sounds like a bunch of legal gobbledygook – and it should.
 The reality is that the manner in which a hoarder’s possessions on a front lawn can be regulated involves more than just “the law.”
 The following regulatory schemes can render a hoarder’s possessions on his or her front law impermissible: